Skip to content

 Austrian Alps Pt.
 I

-Travelling trough Austria consists in large parts of wandering trough valleys and lakes framed by endless mountains.
+Traveling through Austria consists of large parts of wandering through valleys and lakes framed by endless mountains.
 And occasionally also of climbing one.
-That’s exactly what we did two weeks ago when we went up Mt.
+That’s precisely what we did two weeks ago when we went up Mt.
 Schoberstein (something over 1,000 Meters).
-Not the tallest one by far but one with a marvelous view on the lakes of the Salzkammergut (in particular Lake Attersee and Lake Mondsee).
-Afterwards I continued by journey to another famous lake, the Traunsee, where I had the opportunity to take part in a boat ride across the lake passing by the equally famous Mt.
+It is not the tallest one by far, but one with a marvelous view of the lakes of the Salzkammergut (in particular, Lake Attersee and Lake Mondsee).
+Afterward, I continued my journey to another famous lake, the Traunsee, where I took a boat ride across the lake, passing by the equally renowned Mt.
 Traunstein.

-The pictures shot these days I want to present you in two posts.
+I have the pictures shot these days and want to present you in two posts.
 No particular order.
-Hope to sparkle some enthusiasm for the Alps! 🙂
+Hope to spark some enthusiasm for the Alps! 🙂

 test